borgescloud/family-hub/README.md

 ## TODO
 At some point we'll use github projects, but for now we can keep it here.

+* Profile page for family members with number, email, facebook, instagram and other handles
 * How would it work on a TV and mobile phone
 * How to connect to different sources
 * Source categories: photos, videos, clippings, etc